treytomes/ai-npc/README.md

 ```

 A custom base class for tools (BaseOllamaTool) helps with the boilerplate.
 It's re-inventing the wheel a bit, but my wheel actually works for me.

+At this point, we *might* have everything we need to start building out some actors.